oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (A) The user is authenticated on the Authorization Device and authorizes the transfer of the session to the Consumption device.
 - (B) The client on the Authorization Device requests a session transfer code from the Authorization Server.
 - (C) The Authorization Server responds with a session transfer code, which may be rendered as a QR code on the Authorization Device.
-- (D) The user scans the QR code with the Consumption Device (e.g. their mobile phone), or  enters the session transfer code on the target Consumption Device.
+- (D) The user scans the QR code with the Consumption Device (e.g., their mobile phone), or enters the session transfer code on the target Consumption Device.
 - (E) The client on the Consumption Device presents the session transfer code to the Authorization Server.
 - (F) The Authorization Server verifies the session transfer code and retrieves the session context information needed to resume the session on the Consumption Device.
 - (G) The user resumes the session and is able to access the information on the Consumption Device that they authorized on the Authorization Device.